miroapp/app-examples/examples/calendar/README.md

 ├── src
 │  └── styles
 │      └── style.css <-- CSS styles for the app.
 │  └── App.tsx <-- The main app.
-Contains strucutre for the sidebar when launched.
+Contains structure for the sidebar when launched.
-│      main.tsx <-- Initializes app
+│      main.tsx <-- Initializes app.
-│      useCalendar.ts <-- Functions to generate a calendar
+│      useCalendar.ts <-- Functions to generate a calendar.
 ├── app.html <-- The app itself.
 This is loaded on the board inside the 'appContainer'.
 └── index.html <-- The app entry point.
 This is the value you assign to 'sdkUri' in the app manifest file.
 ```